Modify source code of database objects

 See the difference between modified and stored versions

 When you edit source code of any object, PhpStorm tracks changes and highlights them in the gutter.
 For example, add a comment line to a routine or a trigger function.
 The added line becomes highlighted.
-If you click the highlighted line in the gutter, a small toolbar is displayed with the Show Diff button.
-You can click the Show Diff button () to see the difference between the code that you added and the one from source code.
+If you click the highlighted line in the gutter, a small toolbar is displayed with the Show Diff for Lines button.
+You can click the Show Diff for Lines button () to see the difference between the code that you added and the one from source code.

 In the Database Changes tool window ( ), double-click the modified object to open a difference viewer and verify your changes.